 Based on the outcome of the searches, the solicitor may recommend that you take out an insurance policy.

-Can you insure the property?
+Will you be able to insure the property?

-Insurers are reluctant to insure properties with a higher risk of flooding.
+Insurers are reluctant to cover properties with a higher risk of flooding.
 Many only do so because of Government-backed protections.
 The Government has discussed removing these restrictions in recent years.
 If the changes do go ahead, it may become impossible to insure your home.